 I might be able to answer all these questions for people coming from Germany, but not for the rest of the world’s population.

-Well, while I cannot answer these questions personally, I still want to inform and help.
+Well, while I cannot answer these questions personally, I still want to inform and assist.

-Therefore, I’ve searched for sites where every question that might occur to anybody in any country on the planet will be answered.
+Therefore, I’ve put together a list of links to sites where every question that might occur to anybody in any country around the world will be answered.

 No matter if it’s legal stuff or health-related.